kylo-539/Mobile-Communications-Assignment-2/README.md

 Simulation of an OFDM single-user system and an OFDMA two-user system with BER performance analysis over an AWGN channel using QPSK modulation.

+---

+## ⚠️ Source Code Availability

+To preserve academic integrity, full source code is not publicly available.

+This repository instead provides:

+- Processed datasets (CSV)
+- High-resolution visualisations
+- Simulation structure and methodology
+- Analysis outputs and key findings

+Full implementation details are available upon request for professional or academic review.

+---

 ## Files

 | File | Description |